 The amount of times I have dyed my hair are innumerable.
 I have tried many different brands and types of hair colours and inevitably watched as my pretty hair faded.
 Growing sick of this, I began to try some tips and tricks in order to keep my hair colour - permanent or not - looking shiny and vibrant until I next changed my mind.
 So if you also would like to stop your hair colour from fading prematurely, follow the following tips.

-Has your permanent hair dye ever faded or lost its vitality?See results without voting
+Has your permanant hair dye ever faded or lost its vitality?See results without voting

 1. Don't wash straight after dying.

 Shampooing your hair after the dye has finished processing is a pretty big no-no. It is one of the best contributors to your hair dye fading quicker than it should.
 After dying your hair, simply rinse the chemical out and then apply conditioner - preferably one that comes with the dye if available.
 See your local salon or hair product retailer for an intensive, colour-locking after-dye conditioner which will not only leave your hair feeling ever-so-soft and manageable, but will help preserve the colour in your hair.

 Temporary colours are not the only kind of dye hair washing can take a toll on.
 Generally, washing your hair will take the vitality out of a permanent dye too.
 Therefore it is important not to wash your hair too often - only as needed.
 If you can, skip the second shampoo as well.

 This suggestion may sound a bit dirty, but if only part of your hair, for example your fringe, is dyed, then skip washing it!
 It needs only to be washed if it gets really dirty, and aside from that, stick to the conditioner.
 Your hair will absorb the smell of the conditioner so even if it hasn't been cleaned, nobody's going to know!

 4. Don't let your hair stay wet.